-The Library adopts an annual budget for each of its governmental funds.
+The Library adopts an annual budget for each of its governmental funds, except for the Building Fund.
 A budgetary comparison schedule has been provided to demonstrate compliance with the budget.

 Notes to the Financial Statements

 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.